rancher/rancher/docs/infrastructure/hosts/custom/index.md

 sudo docker run -d -e CATTLE_AGENT_IP=<IP_OF_RANCHER_SERVER> -v /var/run/docker....
 ```

 If you have added a host onto the same host as Rancher server, please note that you will not be able to create any containers on the host that binds to port `8080`.
-Since the UI of the Rancher server relies on the `8080` port, there will be a port conflict.
+Since the UI of the Rancher server relies on the `8080` port, there will be a port conflict and Rancher will stop working.

 ### VMs with Private and Public IP Addresses